M-o-a-T/moat-kv/docs/source/command_line.rst

    The file to write to.
 Note that this file is on the server.

-.. program:: moat.kv client log stop
+.. program:: moat kv log stop

 Stop logging.

-.. program:: moat.kv client auth
+.. program:: moat kv auth

 Set up and change client authorization.